calculi-corp/consul-k8s/README.md

 ---

+## Calculi users

+For deploying this chart, populate the values in the 'charts/consul/deploy.yaml.template' file, rename it to 'charts/consul/deploy.yaml' and deploy with the following command:

+$ helm upgrade --install --debug --wait consul-client -f charts/consul/deploy.yaml charts/consul

  **We're looking for feedback on how folks are using Consul on Kubernetes.
 Please fill out our brief [survey](https://hashicorp.sjc1.qualtrics.com/jfe/form/SV_4MANbw1BUku7YhL)!**

 ## Overview